raoul2000/yii2-workflow/guide/intro-workflow.md

 status has been set to *published*, so, from the *SimpleWorkflowBehavior* point of view, we are dealing with the following transition :

 	null -> 'published'

 This transition is particular as it happens **only when a model enters into a workflow**.
 If you remember well, the *PostWorkflow* definition above contained a key called `initialStatusId`.
 This key is used to define the status Id that must be used by any model when entering a workflow.
+This is a built-in constraint : the first status assigned to a model must be the one defined in the `initialStatusId` key.

-Obviously we didn't comply with this rule as we tried to enter through the *published* status and that's why we get a self explanatory exception advising us to use *PostWorkflow/draft* instead.
+Obviously we didn't comply with this rule as we tried to enter into the workflow through the *published* status and that's why we received an exception advising us to use *PostWorkflow/draft* instead.

 Let's follow this wise advice :